nizamuddinraqeeb/test/README.md

-# Git & GitHub Learning Test Project
+# Git and GitHub Learning Test Project
 only for experimentation

 ## 🛠️ Tools & Technologies